probmods/probmods2/exercises/conditioning.md

 ~~~~

-Question 5: Sprinklers, Rain and mem
+## Exercise 5: Sprinklers, Rain and mem

 ### a)